Eagle

 Caledonia Nature Preserve is a beautiful streamside forest near the village of Caledonia.

-• ** Please note that the programs can be canceled due to weather or other circumstancces.
+• ** Please note that the programs can be canceled due to weather or other circumstances.

 • ** We cancel the programs on the Marion County Park District and Marion Tallgrass Trail Facebook pages.